 Step 4: Inform your students

-Once you have reviewed learning objectives and made decisions about the use of GAI tools in teaching, you must inform your students.
-Be clear about whether and, if so, how students can use GAI tools in their work, and specify which tools are approved for use.
-It is also important to inform students about the consequences of unauthorized use of GAI tools:
+Once you have reviewed learning objectives and made decisions about the use of GenAI products in teaching, you must inform your students.
+Be clear about whether and, if so, how students can use GenAI products in their work.
+It is also important to inform students about the consequences of unauthorized use of GenAI products:

-- Getting feedback on something you didn't produce yourself is not developmental and takes time from staff and peers.
+• Getting feedback on something they didn't produce yourself is not developmental and takes time from teachers and peers – respect each other’s time and effort.

-- Improving texts with GAI can hinder the development of one's own writing competence.
+• Improving texts with GenAI can hinder the development of their own writing competence.

-- Misleading or cheating with the help of GAI can lead to warnings or suspensions.
+• Misleading or cheating with the help of GenAI can lead to warnings or suspensions.

 Feel free to advise your students to read the text below.